 Access is granted, at appropriate times of the year, to the undergraduate Mathematical Statistics students, that is for registered MST 102, MST 2, MST 3, AST 3 students.
 Conditions of use of the Rhodes University equipment are laid down by the IT Division and the onus is on you to familiarise yourself with them and adhere fully to them.
 You are required to adhere to the Rhodes University acceptable use policy at all times.
-There is controlled access to the lab using student cards, please contact to Mrs Zimmerman for access.
+There is controlled access to the lab using student cards, please contact Mrs Zimmerman for access.
 No eating or drinking is permitted in the lab.
+This is an active learning environment; please ensure you do not disturb others (eg being loud etc).